Tzu-Wei Lin

-Tzu-Wei Lin (林子偉; born February 15, 1994), is a Taiwanese baseball infielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Boston Red Sox and Minnesota Twins.
+Tzu-Wei Lin (林子偉; born February 15, 1994) is a Taiwanese professional baseball infielder for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Minnesota Twins.

 Listed at 5 ft 9 in and 155 lbs, Lin bats left-handed and throws right-handed.
 Scouts view Lin as a capable fielder with an average throwing arm.
 He is seen as a fast runner and good hitter who could bat .300, though not with much power.
 He is also known as a patient hitter, foul-tipping pitches often to extend his at bats.

 International career

 Lin led Taiwan's team to victory in the Junior League World Series in 2010.
 He played in the 2010 World Junior Baseball Championship, in which Taiwan won the championship.
 He led all players in the tournament in batting average (.607), on-base percentage (.656), and slugging percentage (.907).
 For his efforts, Lin was named the tournament's Most Valuable Player, best hitter, and to the All-Tournament Team as a third baseman.

 In the 2011 World Youth Baseball Championship, Lin was named best outfielder of the tournament as he played mostly in left field.
 He also had a catchy nickname, "The Tzunami", because he would destroy opponents like a tsunami does to objects.

 Lin played for the Chinese Taipei national baseball team in the 2019 Asian Baseball Championship, appearing at second base, shortstop, and left field, as the team won its first title in 18 years.
 He was named to the national team roster for the 2023 World Baseball Classic.
+Also in 2023, Cheng appeared in the postponed 2022 Asian Games, competing in five baseball games with four starts, batting .091/.182/.231 in 11 at-bats, and winning a silver medal with Chinese Taipei.